BoggyBumblebee/mac-os-playbook/full-mac-setup.md

       - RustRover
       - WebStorm
   - These things might be automatable, but I do them manually right now:
-    - Configure Time Machine backup drive and [Time Machine Editor](https://tclementdev.com/timemachineeditor/) (if needed)
+    - Configure Time Machine backup drive

 ## To Wrap in Post-provision automation